navikohli/learning-notes/books/designing-data-intensive-applications.md

 An alternative is to send messages via a _message broker_ (or _message queue_), which is a kind of database that is optimised for handling message streams.
 It runs as a server, with producers and consumers connecting to it as clients.
 Producers write messages to the broker, and consumers receive them by reading them from the broker.

-By centralising the data, these systems can easily tolerate clients that come and go, and the question of durability is moved to the broker instead.
-Some brokers only keep messages in memory, while others write them down to disk so that they are not lost inc ase of a broker crash.
+By centralising the data, these systems can easily tolerate clients that come and go, and **the question of durability is moved to the broker instead.** Some brokers only keep messages in memory, while others write them down to disk so that they are not lost in case of a broker crash.

-A consequence of queueing is that consuemrs are generally _asynchronous_: the producer only waits for the broker to confirm that it has buffered the message and does not wait for the message to be processed by consumers.
+A consequence of queueing is that consuemrs are generally _asynchronous_: the producer only waits for the broker to confirm that it has buffered the message and **does not wait for the message to be processed by consumers.**

 Some brokers can even participate in two-phase commit protocols using XA and JTA.
 This makes them similar to databases, aside some practical differences:
 * Most message brokers automatically delete a message when it has been successfully delivered to its consumers.
 This makes them not suitable for long-term storage.